2025 student service design challenge - design a service that promotes equality and inclusivity

 Coaching and judging

 At the end of round 4, each design team will submit their service concept.
 The Challenge jury will carefully review, discuss and validate each submission based on the challenge criteria.
 There will be a selection of nominees (‘Shortlist’) who will be able to pitch their concepts to a panel of esteemed judges at a Dragons’ Den event.
-The Challenge jury is composed of renowned design experts from various fields – related to human-centred (service) design, AI, circular design, and design-led innovation.
+The Challenge jury is composed of renowned design experts from various fields – related to human-centred (service) design, tech, circular design, and design-led innovation.

-Enter competition 2024
+Enter competition 2025

 logo SDD